rofenac/fo76-db/README.md

 - How to use pre-trained ML models from HuggingFace
 - How to create and query SQL databases
 - How to manage code with Git and GitHub
-- How to use AI tools (GitHub Copilot) for development
+- How to use AI tools (ChatGPT 5 "Agent" Mode and Claude Opus 4.1 w/Github access) for development

 ## Challenges Overcome
-- Learning to use WSL and virtual environments
 - Understanding database concepts
 - Getting HuggingFace models to work
 - Managing Python package installations